Domain Adaptive Ensemble Learning: Introduction

 \section{Introduction}

-Deep neural networks (DNNs) trained with sufficient labeled data typically perform well when the test data follows a similar distribution as the training data~\cite{krizhevsky2012imagenet}.
-However, when the test data distribution is different (i.e.,~there is a domain shift~\cite{saenko2010adapting}), DNNs often suffer from performance degradation indicating poor domain generalization ability.
-To overcome the domain shift problem and improve the generalization ability of DNNs, two related problems have been studied intensively: \emph{unsupervised domain adaptation} (UDA)~\cite{ganin2015unsupervised,long2015learning,cvpr18MCD,hoffman2018cycada,Xu_2019_ICCV,wang2019transferable} and \emph{domain generalization} (DG)~\cite{muandet2013domain,li2017deeper,shankar2018generalizing,cvpr19JiGen,li2019episodic}.
-The former assumes that unlabeled training data for the target domain is available for domain adaptation.
-No such assumption is made in the latter, making DG a harder problem than UDA.
+\IEEEPARstart{D}{eep} neural networks trained with sufficient labeled data typically perform well when the test data follows a similar distribution as the training data.
+However, when the test data distribution is different, neural networks often suffer from significant performance degradation.
+Such a problem is common to machine learning models and is often referred to as domain shift~\cite{zhou2021domain} (or distribution shift).
+To overcome the domain shift problem, two related areas have been studied extensively, namely \emph{unsupervised domain adaptation} (UDA)~\cite{ganin2015unsupervised,long2015learning,nguyen2015dash,hou2016unsupervised,cvpr18MCD,lu2018embarrassingly,li2019locality,Xu_2019_ICCV} and \emph{domain generalization} (DG)~\cite{zhou2020learning,muandet2013domain,li2017deeper,shankar2018generalizing,zhou2020deep,zhou2021mixstyle}.
+UDA aims to adapt a model from a labeled source domain to an unlabeled target domain.
+In contrast, DG aims to learn a model only from source data typically gathered from multiple distinct but related domains, and the model is directly deployed in a target domain without any fine-tuning or adaptation steps.

-Early UDA works focus on a single source domain.
-Recently \emph{multi-source UDA}~\cite{hoffman2018algorithms,xu2018deep,iccv19DomainNet} started to attract more attention, thanks to the introduction of large-scale multi-source datasets such as DomainNet~\cite{iccv19DomainNet}.
-In contrast, having multiple source domains have been the default setting for most DG works from much early on.
-This is understandable: Without the guidance from target domain data, DG models rely on the diversity of source domain to learn generalizable knowledge across domains.
-This paper focuses on the multi-source domain setting for both problems.
+Early UDA work focuses on single-source scenarios.
+Recently, \emph{multi-source} UDA~\cite{hoffman2018algorithms,xu2018deep,iccv19DomainNet} has started to attract more attention, thanks to the introduction of large-scale multi-domain datasets such as DomainNet~\cite{iccv19DomainNet}.
+In contrast, having multiple source domains has been the default setting for most DG methods from much early on~\cite{muandet2013domain}.
+This is understandable: without the guidance from target domain data, DG models rely on the diversity of source domain to learn generalizable knowledge.
+This paper focuses on the multi-source setting for both problems.